 Paul M. Ponziglione was an early Catholic missionary who worked in southern Kansas and Indian Territory, particularly among the Osage Indians.

 Within 40 years, he established over 100 missions — 87 in Kansas and 21 in Indian Territory.
 In 1870, the Osage tribe withdrew from Kansas, but Father Paul still watched over them, making the trip by wagon from the old mission to their new home in the Indian Territory.
 The beautiful church at the Osage Mission, known as St. Francis, next to the cathedral at Leavenworth, was the finest in the state.
-It was built through the efforts of Father Paul and dedicated on May 11, 1884.
+It was built through the efforts of Father Paul and was dedicated on May 11, 1884.
 In 1889 he was asked to go as a peacemaker to the Crow Indians in Montana and did not return to Kansas.
-The next year he became the historian of St. Ignatius’ College in Chicago, Illinois and assistant pastor of the Jesuit church.
-His sympathies were so broad that he also became the chaplain of St. Joseph’s Home for Deaf Mutes.
+The next year he became the historian of St. Ignatius’ College in Chicago, Illinois, and assistant pastor of the Jesuit church.
+His sympathies were so broad that he became the chaplain of St. Joseph’s Home for Deaf Mutes.
 He died in Chicago on March 28, 1900.